nicolaka/ddc-aws/README.md

 1. Open an issue in this repo after checking that it doesn't already exist.
 2. Make sure you capture the stack events and parameters provided.
-3. Make sure you capture the Cloudformation Stack ID.
+3. Make sure you capture the cloudformation stack ID.
 4. If you know which instance is failing, ssh into the instance( via the jumphost instance) and capture the following:

 ```